Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have covered the runline in the three of their previous 10 games that had a set runline.
+- The Nationals have covered the runline in all of their previous 10 matchups (two of those contests had a spread.

 Nationals Betting Records & Stats

-- Washington has a record of 4-5 in games where sportsbooks have it as underdogs of at least +170 on the moneyline.
+- Washington has a record of 4-5, a 44.4% win rate, when it's set as an underdog of +170 or more by sportsbooks this season.

-- The Nationals have an implied victory probability of 37% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 37% chance of walking away with the win.

-- Washington and its opponents have gone over the total this season in nine of its 21 opportunities.
+- So far this season, Washington and its opponents have hit the over in nine of its 22 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.